project-copacetic/copacetic/website/docs/quick-start.md

     If an instance doesn't exist or that instance doesn't support all the features copa needs the next will be attempted.
 Please see [custom buildkit addresses](custom-address.md) for more information.

-    After setting up the buildkit instance, run the following command to patch the image:
+2. After setting up the buildkit instance, run the following Copa command to patch the supplied image:

     ```bash
-    copa patch -r nginx.1.21.6.json -i docker.io/library/nginx:1.21.6
+    copa patch -i docker.io/library/nginx:1.21.6
     ```

     If you want to patch an image using the digest, run the following command instead:
-3.

     ```bash
-    copa patch -r nginx.1.21.6.json -i docker.io/library/nginx:1.21.6@sha256:25dedae0aceb6b4fe5837a0acbacc6580453717f126a095aa05a3c6fcea14dd4
+    copa patch -i docker.io/library/nginx:1.21.6@sha256:25dedae0aceb6b4fe5837a0acbacc6580453717f126a095aa05a3c6fcea14dd4
     ```

     In any of these cases, `copa` is non-destructive and exports a new image with the specified `1.21.6-patched` label to the local Docker daemon.